Mom, it’s time for the quiz!!!

-So…places everybody; it is Show Time!
+So…places everybody; it’s Show Time!
 Quiet on the set!
-I give you, “The Shortest Quiz On Record!”
+I give you now, “The Shortest Quiz On Record!”

 Hi Elaine, “Mary” seemed all better yesterday and went to bed early; but, she woke up and kept drinking water!
 Then she vomited liquid and some mucus.
 She’s totally quiet now and lying scrunched up with knees into her chest, butt in the air, or scrunched in a ball on her side and doesn’t feel well.
 I didn’t expect a relapse.
 Any thoughts on what homeopathic remedy to give?
 She’s warm, but, no fever.

 Thanks, Elaine, I think the remedy worked pretty fast.
 I would say she asked for food within 10 minutes and started moving around and acting more herself.
 Her energy and appetite came back.
 She was pretty well behaved today as well, playing nicely, probably because she’s still recuperating a little, but it really changed the picture, and no cough today either.

 OK, everybody, what’s the remedy?
 If you know it, write to me at LEWRA@aol.com.
 The answer will be in the February ezine.
 Bye-bye!

 OK, everyone, let’s get started!
 How did we do?
 OMG!
 There’s only 1 right answer!
 And I thought this case was going to be easy!
 Is the caller there?

 Considering the short description of the case I came up with the fact that: